WMD-group/PyTASER/docs/source/contributing.rst

 - Your code should have (4) spaces instead of tabs.
 - If needed, update the documentation.
 - **Write tests** for new features!
 Good tests are 100%, absolutely necessary for good code.
-We use the python ``unittest`` framework -- see some of the other tests in this repo for examples, or review the `Hitchhiker's guide to python <https://docs.python-guide.org/writing/tests/>`__ for some good resources on writing good tests.
+We use the python ``pytest`` framework -- see some of the other tests in this repo for examples, or review the `Hitchhiker's guide to python <https://docs.python-guide.org/writing/tests/>`__ for some good resources on writing good tests.
 - Understand your contributions will fall under the same license as this repo.

-When you submit your PR, our CI service will automatically run your tests.
+When you submit your PR, our CI service will automatically run tests.
 We welcome good discussion on the best ways to write your code, and the comments on your PR are an excellent area for discussion.